lillialexis/e3db/README.md

 e-mail to complete the registration.

-After a successful registration, API credentials and other configuration will be written to the file `$HOME/.tozny/pds.json`.
+After a successful registration, API credentials and other configuration will be written to the file `$HOME/.tozny/pds.json`, and can be displayed by running `pds info`.

 ## CLI Examples